Sini-GAO/Data-for-Sini-s-manuscript-to-FSM/README.md

 # IJPR

-This is the programming document for the large numerical experiment in Sini's manuscript submitted to IJPR.
+This is the document in Sini's manuscript submitted to IJPR.

 It has:
        (1) Approximate Pareto-optimal solutions files for the large numerical experiment;